Scientific Principle

 The GP Guide features input and contributions from healthcare professionals including Dr Hendow and is designed as a resource to help healthcare workers in primary care better understand tinnitus, as well as what can be done to help patients affected.

-Dr Hendow said: “Through my ENT specialism, I have over the years learned more about tinnitus and have enhanced that understanding by going to seminars held by The Tinnitus Clinic.
+“Through my ENT specialism, I have over the years learned more about tinnitus and have enhanced that understanding by going to seminars held by The Tinnitus Clinic.
 But I am aware that many of my colleagues in general practice may not have benefited from such events and experience.

-Dr Gabriel Hendow
+dr Gabriel Hendow

 “Doctors are also, of course constrained by the time they have for patients – a ten-minute appointment is often not long enough for them to listen, appreciate, explain, sympathise and then start to go through the available treatment options.